 Meetings are generally held on a bi-weekly basis from September to July, holiday periods excepted.
 The Board routinely reports to the UEC.

 Terms of Reference

 a) To review, including through the Annual Planning Round, the quality and performance of the academic units (Faculties, Departments/Schools, Research Institutes and Centres) and support services that deliver the core academic mission of the University;

-b) To commend annual and medium-term Department plans, including requests for new posts and capital expenditure, for consideration by UEC as part of the annual Planning Round and at other times as necessary;
+b) To commend annual and medium-term Department plans, including requests for new posts and capital expenditure, for consideration by the UEC as part of the annual Planning Round and at other times as necessary;

-c) Within the strategic envelope of University size and shape agreed by UEC, Senate and Council, agree annual and short-run plans for student and staff recruitment, including the determination of student numbers at University and Departmental levels;
+c) Within the strategic envelope of University size and shape agreed by the UEC, Senate and Council, agree annual and short-run plans for student and staff recruitment, including the determination of student numbers at University and Departmental levels;

 d) To review in Green Paper form proposals for major new academic strategies and initiatives prior to their scrutiny by Education/Research Committee, and Senate.
-Feedback to inform the development of White Paper proposals for subsequent discussion and approval in White Paper form at UEC, and if endorsed, then Senate and Council;
+Feedback to inform the development of White Paper proposals for subsequent discussion and approval in White Paper form at the UEC, and if endorsed, then Senate and Council;

 e) To sign off under delegated authority research grant proposals requiring matching funds (and other approved funding proposals in the education and research domains) up to £500,000, within relevant budgets.
-All sign-offs will be reported to UEC and as required to Senate and Council.
+All sign-offs will be reported to the UEC and as required to Senate and Council.

 f) To identify the implications of major sector developments which are likely to have an important bearing on the development and sustainability of the University’s academic strategy.
 This will involve horizon scanning in relation to policy changes, changing patterns of demand for education and research, and examples of institutional good practice